cert-manager/website/content/docs/faq/README.md

 The same logic with not sending root certificates applies for servers trying to validate client certificates;
 the [same justification](https://datatracker.ietf.org/doc/html/rfc5246#section-7.4.6) is given in the TLS RFC.

+<a id="chain-cacrt"></a>
+### Why isn't my certificate's chain in my issued Secret's `ca.crt`?

+Users frequently ask us about changing `ca.crt` to include more certs or different certs.
+We tend to push back on these requests for the simple reason that we believe `ca.crt` to most often be a risk for any user.

+`ca.crt` is filled by cert-manager with a "best guess" of what the issuing CA was.
+Importantly, cert-manager can often only guess;
+if the issuer doesn't provide the full chain including the root certificate, there might be no way for cert-manager to know what the root of the chain is.
+In that case, cert-manager will make a best-effort attempt to use the issuer deepest in the chain.

+That "best effort" attempt is one of the reasons that `ca.crt` can be risky; it might not be correct, and it might change when the issuer changes even if nothing in cert-manager changes.

+The other issue with `ca.crt` is fundamental - it's updated when the certificate is updated.
+Some users can be tempted to use `ca.crt` for trust purposes, but rotating trusted certificates safely relies on being able to have both the old and new CA certificates trusted at the same time.

+By consuming the CA directly from your Secret, it becomes impossible to do this; `ca.crt` will only ever contain the best effort guess for the CA for the current certificate, and will never include an older or a new CA.

 ### How can I see all the historic events related to a certificate object?

 cert-manager publishes all events to the Kubernetes events mechanism, you can get the events for your specific resources using `kubectl describe <resource> <name>`.